ACM40960/project-FilipMasic/README.md

 We're excited to have you on board to contribute to the transformation of Dublin's transportation landscape towards a greener and more sustainable future.
 Let's work together to make a positive impact!

-Please remember to replace placeholders (e.g., your-username, Your Name, your.email@example.com, etc.) with your actual information.
-This version of the README focuses on guiding an individual through the project and emphasizes the importance of data collection and format.